CRTL-Prototype-Studios/docs/content/index.md

 ---

 #title
-Effortless and Beautiful :br Documentation.
+Documentation for :br CRTL Prototype Studios.

 #description
 CRTL Docs Version 2, deployed using Shadcn-Docs on Nuxt Templates.
 Works better than ever and looks better than ever!